 This program is open to any graduate student on the Camden campus, and prior teaching experience is not necessary.
 Civic Engagement Graduate Fellows receive a stipend.

-Applications for the program will be available on this page each summer before the start of the academic year.
-For information, contact Tom Dahan, Program Coordinator for Academic Civic Engagement, firstname.lastname@example.org.
+Applications for the program are open through August 8.
+For information, contact Tom Dahan, Program Coordinator for Academic Civic Engagement, at email@example.com.

 The 2013 Cohort of Civic Engagement Graduate Fellows: